scroll

 Purple Martins typically lay one egg a day for two to seven days in a row.
 Checking a nest with eggs or baby chicks inside is quite the sight to see.
 If you are visiting and see us doing a nest check, please walk over and take a peek!

-Purple Martin birds typically arrive in Indiana sometime in March and depart during the month of July.
+Purple Martin birds typically depart our farm during the month of July.